 Some comments related to both positive and negative experiences with virtual methods.
 This was primarily due to the faculty's ability to deliver effective online learning courses.
-One interviewee observed that "In talking with some universities, when they say that their faculty are becoming more comfortable with online offerings, that translates to me that they are really struggling.
-Any comment like that is a red flag.
-Rather than being positive and supportive of the school's online learning platform, it's just an indication of what they achieved with it so far."
+One Interviewee observed that "In talking with some universities when they say that their faculty are becoming more comfortable with online offerings, that translates that they are really struggling.
+Any comment like that is a red flag rather than being positive and supportive of the school's online learning platform and what they have achieved with it so far."